FAQs

 How many requirements can be met through transfer credit prior to coming to Wheaton?

 Any of the Core Competency requirements can be met with AP, SAT Subject, IB, and dual enrollment credit.
 You can meet up to four Thematic Core requirements with incoming credit.
 None of the "Shared Core" requirements can be met with incoming credit.
 Shared Core courses are expected to be completed at Wheaton College.
-A maximum of 40 credits earned prior to high school graduation can be applied to a degree.
+A maximum of 40 credits earned before high school graduation can be applied to a degree.
 Transfer students have different policies that govern transfer credit.

 How can I register for the Oral Communication Competency exam?

 All exams are offered during the fall semester.
-Official notices for students, faculty and staff are published to the “Announcements” section of the Wheaton Portal.
+Official notices for students, faculty and staff are published to the “Announcements” section of the Wheaton Gateway.
 There you will find information about how, when, and where to register for a competency exam.

 Can parents have access to their son or daughter's grades or other information online?